Money 101 > Budgeting > How to Put Together a Financial Plan

 1. Write Down Your Financial Goals

-The first step on this financial planning journey is to lay your goals out in clear and concise terms.
-This means that they shouldn’t be loose ideas floating around in your head; you’ll need to put pen to paper (or fingers to keyboard) and point your efforts at something tangible.
+The first step on this financial planning journey is to lay your goals out in clear terms.
+This means that they shouldn’t be loose ideas floating around in your head; you’ll need to put pen to paper and point your efforts at something real.

 It’s okay to start this exercise in relatively broad terms.
 Ask yourself where you want to be in the next five, ten, twenty years.
 What will it take to get there?
 A house?
 A car?
 The money for early retirement?